By: Dr. Anagha Bhat

 DEGENERATION – DERAILING GENERATIONS??!!

-is something that I have been pondering over in my clinical practise.
-With the dawn of 21st Century has come the realisation that bone and joint diseases are the major causes of pain and physical disability worldwide, such that WHO has declared the first 10 years of new century as the bone and joint decade- 2000-2010.
+is something that I have been pondering over in my clinical practice.
+With the dawn of 21st Century, it has come to the realization that bone and joint diseases are the major causes of pain and physical disability worldwide, such that WHO has declared the first 10 years of new century as the bone and joint decade- 2000-2010.

 One of the painful joint disorders; OA is the failure of diarthrodial joint which is associated with defective integrity of articular cartilage in addition to related changes in the underlying bone at the joint margins.
 It hampers the quality of life thus robbing one of life’s happiness.

 Osteoarthritis clinically presents with symptoms of pain, stiffness( To understand OA in Ayurvedic perspective, it is good to give a glance on structure of Sandhi/ Joint).
 Sandhi is considered as a marma sthana or a vital point in Ayurveda.
 It is a complex structure made up of bones which has close contact with peshis/ muscles, Shleshmadhara kala/ Synovial membrane, shleshaka kapha/ synovial fluid, vyana vata, snayu and kandara/ ligaments and tendons, siras/ blood vessels.
 Sandhigatavata as OA is described in Ayurveda is the pain felt in joint movements associated with swelling and crepitus.
 This condition is due to Ruksha guna vridhi of vata and shleshaka kapha kshaya in sandhi.

 As such blood tests are not diagnostic of OA and radiographic evidence of joints are beneficial for diagnosis.